LavaMoat/LavaMoat/packages/webpack/README.md

 ## Usage

-> Initial Beta version requires you to generate the policy with lavamoat CLI.
-We're working on moving that into the plugin.
+> Policy generation is now built into the plugin.
+While it might get confused about aliases and custom resolvers, it should generally work even when they're in use.

-1. Generate a policy file for your app's entry `npx lavamoat --autopolicy path/to/index.js` and adjust it if needed.
+1. Create a webpack bundle with the LavaMoat plugin enabled and the `generatePolicy` flag set to true
-2. Note that `builtins` in the policy indicate modules that webpack will either polyfill or ignore, so they need to be moved to `packages` and explicitly added as dependencies or just removed.
+2. Make sure you add a `<script src="./lockdown"></script>` before all other scripts or enable the `HtmlWebpackPluginInterop` option if you're using `html-webpack-plugin`.
+(Note there's no `.js` there because it's the only way to prevent webpack from minifying the file thus undermining its security guarantees)
-3. Create a webpack bundle with the LavaMoat plugin enabled and pass the policy from the policy file to it in options.
+3. Tweak the policy if needed with policy-override.json

-4. Make sure you add a `<script src="./lockdown.js"></script>` before all other scripts or enable the `HtmlWebpackPluginInterop` option if you're using `html-webpack-plugin`.
+> The plugin is emitting lockdown without the `.js` extension because that's the only way to prevent it from getting minified, which is likely to break it.

 The LavaMoat plugin takes an options object with the following properties: